 Finishing the winching operation

-Rewind the winch cable slowly using the remote control.
-While rewinding the line, hold the end of the winch cable in your hand and walk it back in towards the winch.
-When rewinding the winch cable, don’t let it slip through your fingers.
+Rewind the cable slowly using the remote control.
+While rewinding the line, hold the end of the cable in your hand and walk it back in towards the winch.
+When rewinding the cable, don’t let it slip through your fingers.
 Remove the remote control from the winch.
 Keep the remote control in a dry location in your vehicle.
 Take the D-shackle and tree trunk protector out of the anchor.
 Remove the pin from the D-shackle and slide the shackle off the protector’s loops.
 Replace the pin in the D-shackle to avoid losing it.
 Keep the D-shackle and tree trunk protector in the trunk of your car.